-The project site is currently zoned heavy industrial.
+The project site is currently zoned M-2.
 The site does not need to be rezoned.
-The trigger for the DRI is a permit request with Cobb County.
-Information submitted for the review states that the proposed development is consistent with Cobb County's future land use plan which designates the area as industrial.
+The future land use plan for Fulton County designates the area as industrial.

 Is the proposed project consistent with any potentially affected local government's comprehensive plan?
 If not, identify inconsistencies.